lihengcao/coding-challenges/README.md

 # Practice and Coding Challenges

-Things that don't deserver their own repo go here.
+Things that don't deserve their own repo go here.

-# Notes
+## Notes

-## Separate input from output in the terminal
+### Separate input from output in the terminal

 `cat input | python3 a.py`

-## Jupyter cells in a python file
+### Jupyter cells in a python file

 `# %% [markdown]` for markdown